top of page

 2️⃣ “Neither side of our family has flat feet.
 Why does my child have them?”

-There are a few common reasons:
+There are several possible reasons:

-• Your child may have inherited joint flexibility from a grandparent.
+• Inherited joint flexibility from a grandparent

 4️⃣ “My child wears Crocs a lot.
 Could that cause flat feet?”